 (Tech News) Getty Images is now offering millions of free professional photos for your site, but the Terms of Service outline some catches you must know about.

 (Tech News) If you're in danger, or feel like your privacy has been violated, this is the complete guide to quickly pulling the plug on your digital presence once and for all.

 (Tech News) Google Chrome is well regarded as one of the best web browsers around, but not everything you do is as private as you may think.

 (Tech News) Hackers never stop, and they never quit, and the truth is that they've gotten much more sophisticated.
 Let us examine some of the newest attacks and trends.

 (Social Media) After a heated restraining order, a man was jailed for his Google+ account inadvertently sending an invitation to his ex.

 (Social Media) Facebook is in hot water for a major privacy breach, allegedly "liking" Facebook pages for you by mining links in your private messages.
 Ouch.

 (Tech News) Location tracking isn't unique to Apple iPhones, as Google is keeping tabs on everywhere you go.
 The good news is that you can opt out.

 Subscribe to the AGBeat Daily receive business articles neatly in your inbox.

-(Business News) After a mere
+(Business News) Millennials as a